arangodb/arangodb/Documentation/Books/Manual/Tutorials/DC2DC/README.md

 To use ArangoSync you need the following:

-- Two datacenters, each running an ArangoDB Enterprise cluster, version 3.3 or higher.
+- Two datacenters, each running an ArangoDB Enterprise Edition cluster, version 3.3 or higher.
 - A network connection between both datacenters with accessible endpoints for several components (see individual components for details).
 - TLS certificates for ArangoSync master instances (can be self-signed).